Does a denied claim affect my auto insurance rate? (2025)

 Also, when handling insurance claims, it’s crucial to understand how various actions can affect your insurance rates and coverage.
 For instance, insurance rates might increase if someone hits your car because insurers may view this as an increased risk and subsequently raise your premiums.

-Additionally, filing an insurance claim could raise rates, even for minor incidents.
+Additionally, filing an insurance claim could raise rates, even for minor incidents like a scratch on your car.
 This is relevant when you report a minor accident to your insurance company, as it might lead to higher insurance costs in the future.

 Filing a Claim vs. Not Filing a Claim